Anuj411/book-rental-system/readme.md

     - `python manage.py seed`
 6. Now, start the django server.
     - `python manage.py runserver`
-7. You can login with admin credentials in .env file.
+7. You can login with admin credentials provided in .env file.